tillsanders/esm-itter/docs/compatibility.md

 The EventEmitter3 library comes with benchmarks that compare its performance with some available alternatives.
 The results can be found here:
 <https://github.com/tillsanders/esm-itter/blob/main/benchmarks/README.md>

+## Compatibility with Deno

+ESMitter is fully compatible with Deno, as it is written in TypeScript and uses EcmaScript modules.
+It is available via the [jsr.io](https://jsr.io/@tillsanders/esm-itter) registry, allowing you to seamlessly import it in your Deno projects.